pdlfs/umbrella/README.md

 ```
 changes the default tag for BMI from the value "master" (specified
 in the included umbrella/bmi) to "49234ab" allowing your project to
 lock down to a specific version of BMI.
-Note that default vaules
+Note that default values
 set by umbrella_opt_default() can be overridden in three ways:
 1. using "ccmake" to edit and change the value
 1. running cmake with a new "-D" value on the command line